-Select all these folder and files on the left pane.
+Select all these folders and files on the left pane.
 Then drag and drop them into the right pane!

-Now just look at FileZilla doing the work of moving all these folders and files recursively onto your website. b2evolution is made of almost 2000 files.
+Now just look at FileZilla doing the work of moving all these folders and files recursively onto your website. b2evolution is made of more then 2000 files.
 It should take between 30 seconds and 10 minutes to upload them all, depending on the speed of your internet connection.

 Pay attention if there are errors though.
-This probably means your internet connection is not very good, or your web host is overloaded.
-In FileZilla there is a "Failed transfers" at the bottom.
+This probably means your Internet connection is not very good, or your web host is overloaded.
+In FileZilla, there is a "Failed transfers" at the bottom.
 If you see failed transfers in there, b2evolution won’t be working.
-You need to restart the failed transfers.
-If you have a doubt, you can also re-upload everything (by overwriting the files that are already on the server).
+You need to restart 100% of the failed transfers.
+If you have a doubt, you can also re-upload everything (by overwriting the files that were already on the server).

-Tip: if you keep having errors, try this operation outside of the peak hours.
+Tip: if you keep getting errors, try this operation outside of the peak hours.
 Late a night or very early in the morning might work best.